KellenWatt/FIRST-lessons/c++/03-Variables/README.md

 characters.
 A character is anything you can type, including spaces, punctuation, normal letters, etc.

+The type you use to refer to a string is `std::string`.
+Note the `std::` part. `string` is a complex type called a *class* which we'll cover later.
+All you need to know for know is that you need to prefix it with `std::` and you need to use `#import <string>` to have access to it.
+We'll talk about why this is much later.

 When you want to represent a single character, this uses the `char` type.
 You can write a `char` value by using a single character, surrounded by single-quotes ('').
 This isn't necessarily something you'll use often, so this is more of a curiosity.